turbot/steampipe-mod-aws-thrifty/thrifty/docs/cost_variance.md

 Thrifty developers keep an eye on the service usage and the accompanied cost variance over a period of time.
 They pay close attention to the cost spikes and check if per-service costs have changed more than allowed between this month and last month.
 By asking the right questions one can often justify the cost or prompt review and optimization.

+This dashboard answers the following questions:

+- What services have changed in cost over last two months?
+- What is the forecasted monthly cost compared to last month's cost?

 ## Variables

 | Variable                                  | Description                                                                                            | Default  |